PengsueT/professional-readme-generator/README.md

 ## Description

-It helps the user create a great readMe file for their projects.
+It helps the user create a great ReadMe file for their projects.

 ## Table of Contents